 If one wants to play golf in the Bahamas, then St. John's is the perfect place to start.
 This is where world-class Bermuda Island Golf Club is located.
 Other top golf courses in the Bahamas include the Gold Coast Golf Course in Sunny Isles Beach, the St. John's Golf Course on Eleuthera Island, and Murrells Inlet and Baywatch Bay, which are both on Paradise Island.
 The travel guide further described these popular golf courses as "some of the finest golf courses in the world."

-Up to date information for vaccinations before you travel to The Bahamas are available from the NHS website
+Up to date information for vaccinations before you travel to The Bahamas are available from the NHS Fit for Travel website.

 Although the beaches are more crowded, the best time to visit the Bahamas is during high season, which runs from mid-December to mid-April, making it a great spot for a warm winter getaway.
 Bahamian summers are generally warm and sometimes rainy, with daytime temperatures reaching about 89.7°F.